MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 * **Limit the number of WebView2 instances**: We suggest using only one instance of WebView2 within a Unity app.
 Reuse the same instance or tear down and create a new one as needed.
 Keep in mind that removing the WebView prefab from the scene may not destroy the underlying WebView2 instance.
 You must call the `Destroy()` method on the game object to destroy it properly.

 * **Use TrySuspendAsync API**: When the WebView2 is not being presented to the user, use the `TrySuspendAsync` API to reduce memory usage.
-Note that you will need to get the native WebView2 instance, to call this API (⚠️ this is TBD, and we will update this section accordingly ⚠️).
+You will need to get the native WebView2 instance, to call this API (⚠️ this is TBD, and we will update this section<!--todo--> accordingly ⚠️).

 * **Apply general Unity optimization techniques**: Utilize standard Unity optimization methods, such as occlusion culling or limiting the update rate, to improve WebView2 performance.
 For more information, see [Performance recommendations for Unity](/windows/mixed-reality/develop/unity/performance-recommendations-for-unity?tabs=openxr) in the Mixed Reality documentation.